streamsets/sample-pipelines/Data Collector/MySQL to DeltaLake - CDC/README.md

 ### Step 4: Run the pipeline

-Click the "Draft Run" button and select Reset Origin & Start option to run the pipeline.
+Click the "Draft Run" button and select Start Pipeline option to run the pipeline.

 ![Step 4](images/MySQLtoDeltaLake_step4.png "Run the pipeline")